robriks/station-blog-posts/namespaced-storage/namespaced-storage.md

 Second, a struct of related variables pertaining to a named category is defined, in this case two booleans `_initialized` and `_initializing` which relate to `erc7201:0xrails.Initializable` as notated in the NatSpec.
 This string can be anything you like however, such as `erc7201:donut.fruitloop`, which would be a strange namespace for a contract to use.

-Third, this string is hashed, decremented, conjoined bitwise with `0xff` using the AND operator (&), negated, and the result hashed again.
+Third, this string is hashed, decremented, conjoined bitwise with `~bytes32(0xff)` using the AND operator (&), and the result hashed again.
 These steps are simply to ensure sufficient entropy and prevent storage slot collisions.

 ### Retrieving namespaced storage